Easy RISC-V

 mv rd, rs1

-Using the pseudoinstruction vs the “real” instruction are equivalent.
+Using the pseudoinstruction is exactly equivalent to using the “real” instruction.
 You can see in the dump that the two are assembled exactly the same way.

 addi x10, x0, 0x123 li x10, 0x123 addi x11, x10, 0 mv x11, x10 ebreak

 Subtracting from zero is negation.
-What’s negative of 0x123?
+What’s the negative of 0x123?

 li x10, 0x123 sub x11, x0, x10 ebreak

-Hmm, we get 0xfffffccd.
-That’s the 32-bit two’s complement representation of -291 or -0x123.
+Hmm, we get 0xfffffedd.
+That’s the 32-bit two’s complement representation of -291, or -0x123.
 There’s plenty of tutorials on this out there, so we’ll just note that whenever something is “signed”, RISC-V uses two’s complement representation.
-The benefit of this is that there’s less instructions for separate signed and unsigned instructions — both signed and unsigned numbers have the same overflow wrap-around behavior.
+The benefit of this is that there are fewer instructions for separate signed and unsigned instructions — both signed and unsigned numbers have the same overflow wrap-around behavior.

 Speaking of overflow wrap-around, what happens if we add something too much and it overflows?
 We’ll use add to repeatedly double 0x123 and see what happens: